 Oral Surgeon Dr. Massoomi

 Nima Massoomi, DMD MEd MD practices full scope of oral and maxillofacial surgery with expertise in the face.
-His services include but not limited to the correction of facial deformities, corrective jaw surgery, treatment of facial injuries, replacement of missing teeth with dental implant, facial contour augmentation via cheek or chin implants, bone grafting procedures.
+His services include, but are not limited to, the correction of facial deformities, corrective jaw surgery, treatment of facial injuries, replacement of missing teeth with dental implant, facial contour augmentation via cheek or chin implants, bone grafting procedures.
 He attended St. Lawrence University majoring in Biology and Chemistry and graduated Phi Beta Kappa.
 Subsequently, he moved to Boston to pursue a cancer research position at Boston University Medical School, studying the gene expression of Collagen and Elastin.

 Read more about Dr. Massoomi »

 Dental implants are changing the way people live.
 They are as close as we can get to replacing your natural teeth.
 If maintained properly, they are one of the longest-lasting dental procedures, when compared to traditional crown or bridge work.
 They are designed to mimic a root of a natural tooth by acting as a foundation for an eventual crown tat will look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat normally, knowing that teeth appear natural and that facial contours, i.e. lips projection/fullness will be preserved.
 Patients with dental implants can smile with confidence.
 If you have dentures that continue to fall out during normal activity, such as talking or eating, an implant-supported denture may be a solution.